Circuit Guide

 Spectator Experience

-With a seating capacity of approximately 44,000, the speedway creates an intimate racing atmosphere where fans can view most of the track from any seat.
-The facility's location places it within 200 miles of nearly 18 million people, making it an accessible destination for motorsports enthusiasts throughout the Northeast.
+With a seating capacity of 44,000 as of 2024, the speedway creates an intimate racing atmosphere where fans can view most of the track from any seat.
 The track's relatively flat design allows spectators to see across the infield to the opposite side of the circuit, providing excellent visibility of racing action and strategy development throughout events.
-This clear sightline advantage has helped cement New Hampshire Motor Speedway's reputation as one of NASCAR's most fan-friendly venues.